 020:030 Fast Fixes: Improved writing in six weeks.
 Short couses on writing offerend by the Magid Center for Undergraduate Writing

 The key to writing good papers is understanding that academic writing is based around a claim that is backed up with evidence.
-These resources describe some of the key features of academic writing - the stuff your instructor expects to see in your papers - and will help you master the rules of the game.
+The resources below describe some of the key features of academic writingand are designed to help you master the rules of the game.

 Writing in College: A short guide to college writing by Joseph M Williams and Laurence McEnerney.
 This guide teaches the basic principles of academic writing and is oriented towards first and second year students.
 A great resource for students, and for instructors to use with their students.
 From the University of Chicago's Writing Program.